 - Use 2 flax eggs instead of the 2 eggs called for in the recipe.
 (Readers have commented that chia eggs work, as well.
 We have not tried this, yet.)

 - To make 2 flax eggs, whisk 2 tablespoons flaxseed meal with 6 tablespoons water.
-Set the mixture aside for 5 to 10 minutes and then use in the recipe below.
+Set the mixture aside for 15 in the refrigerator then use in the recipe below.

 Make Ahead Tips